 Article 6 of the Paris Agreement

-The reporting requirements also imply that countries who wish to transfer emission reductions internationally – so called Internationally Transferred Mitigation Outcomes (ITMO) - must report on and adjust for these.
+According to the reporting requirements to the UNFCCC secretariat, countries who wish to transfer emission reductions internationally – so called Internationally Transferred Mitigation Outcomes (ITMO) – must report on and adjust for these.
 Such adjustment is called corresponding adjustment and is crucial to prevent double counting of emission reductions between countries.
-Without corresponding adjustments, double counting results in higher emission levels since emission reductions that should take place in the future are registered as already performed.

-Article 6.4 outlines the framework of a market mechanism for global trade with emission outcomes.
-An official reviewing body shall monitor the market mechanism and have the mandate to review and approve emission outcomes which can be transferred and used in emissions trading.
+- Article 6.4 outlines the framework of a market mechanism for global trade with emission outcomes.
+An officialsupervisory body shall monitor the market mechanism and have the mandate to review and approve emission outcomes which can be transferred and used in emissions trading.

 What is the purpose of Article 6?